National organisations

 Support Organisation for Trisomy (S.O.F.T.)

 S.O.F.T is a voluntary group providing support for families of children born with Patau’s Syndrome (Trisomy 13), Edwards’ Syndrome (Trisomy 18) and related chromosomal disorders.
 It provides information to families, as well as putting them in contact with each other.
-It fund home and family support, respite assistance, and bereavement counselling.
-It organising family gatherings and professional speakers and also links in with S.O.F.T organisations worldwide.
+It funds home and family support, respite assistance, and bereavement counselling.
+It organises family gatherings and professional speakers and also links in with S.O.F.T organisations worldwide.

 SWAN (Syndromes Without A Name) Ireland